10 Legit Ways to Get Free Internet (Including Cheap Options)

 1. Xfinity Residential

 Xfinity Residential now has an Affordable Connectivity Program (ACP).
-Qualifying customers can receive a credit of up to $30/month for their internet and mobile services, or they can potentially qualify for Free Xfinity Internet.
+Qualifying customers can receive a credit of up to $30/month for their internet and mobile services, or potentially qualify for Free Xfinity Internet.

 Enjoy speeds up to 100 Mbps for only $29.95/month or see if you qualify for free.